dojo/docs/welcome.rst

     * `dijit.form.DateTextBox <dijit/form/DateTextBox>`_

-      An easy-to-use date entry control that allows either typing or choosing a date from any calendar widget
+      An easy-to-use date entry control which allows either typing or choosing a date from any calendar widget

     * `dijit.form.NumberSpinner <dijit/form/NumberSpinner>`_